Abdulrahmanshahzad/Lecture-Summarizer/README.md

-# Lecture-Summarizer
+# Lec2Notes
-**Lecture Summarizer** takes in an audio of your lecture and makes personalized and concise notes for you that you can read on a Google Doc.
+**Lec2Notes** takes in an audio of your lecture and makes personalized and concise notes for you that you can read on a Google Doc.

 Team members: Harishguna S., Abdulrahman S., Saumik K and Arjun Sharma